alisqi/TwigQI/README.md

 which adds static analysis (i.e., compile-time) inspections and runtime assertions to increase templates' quality.
 See the [inspections section](#Inspections) below for details.

+What this tool will do is to show Symfony's red error page in the DEV environment whenever it encounters an error.
+There's no runner, there's no output (yet).

 Unlike other projects like [curlylint](https://www.curlylint.org/) and [djLint](https://www.djlint.com/docs/linter/), which focus on HTML, this tool exclusively analyzes the Twig code.